core-skills/05-data-storytelling/program/03_commuicationDesign.md

     * How will you focus your audience’s attention?
     * Have you removed everything except the important aspects?

-### Worked Example

-* Present a worked example as a template for completing the exercise.
-* Point out where it could be improved.

 [Overview](./00_overview.md) |
 [Data Vis & Communication](./01_dataviscomms.md) |